 Running Tracetest with Testkube

-Tracetest is a testing tool based on OpenTelemetry that permits you to test your distributed application.
-It allows you to use the trace data generated by your OpenTelemetry tools to check and assert if your application has the desired behavior defined by your test definitions.
+Tracetest is a testing tool based on OpenTelemetry that allows you to test your distributed application.
+It uses data from distributed traces generated by OpenTelemetry to validate and assert if your application has the desired behavior described by your test definitions.

 Testkube is a Kubernetes-native testing framework for Testers and Developers that allows you to automate the executions of your existing testing tools inside your Kubernetes cluster, removing all the complexity from your CI/CD/GitOps pipelines.